 1. In the Traditional Cradle

-The traditional cradle is probably the first breastfeeding position that comes to mind for many; it
+The traditional cradle is probably the first breastfeeding and pumping position that comes to mind for many; it

 involves holding your baby’s head in the nook of one elbow while you feed.
 However, some